-ECG100L Intro to Echocardiography Lab Prerequisites: A&P125, MAT108, MED100, PAT105 4 quarter credits
+ECG100L Intro to Echocardiography Lab

+Prerequisites: A&P125, MAT108, MED100, PAT105

 This lab is associated with the ECG100 course.
 Students will have the ability to practice scanning procedures as well learning protocols and ultrasound techniques.
 Students should anticipate 20 or more hours of outside preparation for this class.